 According to the polyvagal theory, there is a clear hierarchy of the brain’s adaptive responses to situations the brain perceives as unsafe.

-When clients face an emotionally traumatic situation during therapy, they move into the mobilization level, where they either become very aggressive (Fight) or go into denial (Flight).
-If the trauma is too severe, clients will move further down into immobilization (Freeze), where they are unable to move or react in any way.
+When clients face an emotionally traumatic situation during therapy, they move into the mobilization level.
+They either become very aggressive (Fight) or go into denial (Flight).
+If the trauma is too severe, clients will move further down into immobilization (Freeze).
+Where they are unable to move or react in any way.

 “This hierarchy of adaptive responses is a primal way of reacting to danger and has been hard-coded into our brains since man was a hunter-gatherer,” she points out.